cepthomas/SublimeBagOfTricks/test/files/markdeep-demo.md

 The inserted document must be a standalone Markdeep document, including the Markdeep line.
-It can have any file extension, although `.html` is recommended and there **must** be a period in the filename to disambiguate it versus arbitrary TODO-style notes.
+It can have any file extension, although `.html` is recommended and there **must** be a period in the filename to disambiguate it versus arbitrary TO_DO-style notes.

 The included document will be inserted inline, meaning that footnotes, figure numbering, and other kinds of references will flow correctly.
 Recursive inclusion is allowed.
 All paths in an